JoschaPMaliem/JoschaPMaliem/README.md

 I am Joscha Maliem, a passionate software developer with experience in building dynamic and innovative solutions.
 I am currently working on projects involving Java Spring Boot, focusing on creating robust and scalable backend systems.
 I enjoy solving complex problems and learning new technologies to expand my skill set.

-*Man is something that shall be overcome.
-What have you done to overcome him?*

 <div style="display: flex; align-items: center; gap: 5px;">
 <strong style="font-size: 40px;">Let's connect!⚡</strong>
 </div>